William James West

-William James West, was an English surgeon and apothecary, who among other things took a prominent role in the local movement of reform of medical practice.
+William James West (1793–1848), was an English surgeon and apothecary, who among other things took a prominent role in the local movement of reform of medical practice.
 He published in 1837 the first article referred to an ovariectomy performed in England and first described the picture of a kind of infantile spasm (present in his own son, James Edwin West) in an article published by The Lancet in 1841.
 Today, this syndrome is typically characterized by three findings: epileptic spasms, psychomotor retardation and electroencephalogram with a characteristic layout of hypsarrhythmia, although one of the three may not appear.

 Biography

 William James West was son of Reverend William West and his wife Elizabeth Lomax and was baptised in Wadenhoe in 1793, July 9.
 As an orphan he grew up and was apprenticed at his uncle, James Wright Lomax, surgeon-apothecary in London.
 After his apprenticeship he worked for a while at High Wycombe and St. Albans.
 It is believed that he also received medical training at Guy's Hospital in London, and it is known that he was admitted to the Royal College of Surgeons in February 1815.
 At around 1823 he settled in Tonbridge, Kent, as a practitioner and was also politically and socially engaged.

 West married Mary Halsey Dashwood in June 1828 in the St Giles' Church, district of Camberwell, London.
-She was born at Southborough, Kent, as doughter of Robert Dashwood and Hannah Halsey on 12 February 1809 and baptized on 5 May at St Marylebone Parish Church.
+She was born at Southborough, Kent, as daughter of Robert Dashwood and Hannah Halsey on 12 February 1809 and baptized on 5 May at St Marylebone Parish Church.
 A year after his marriage his first daughter, Julia, was born.
 In 1836 a son, William Robert, was born.
 His third child, James Edwin, who was the object of the description of the syndrome that bears his name, was born on 13 February 1840.